 While you will find “soft” pillows; most of your available options will be medium or firm.

 The few soft pillows that are available for sale are still a bit too bulky to be comfortable.
 They are really just for back sleepers with small heads.

 A pillow’s main job (other than being comfortable), is to keep your spine in alignment.
 When you’re sleeping on your stomach, your spine is pretty much already aligned.

 So a regular pillow, even if soft, is just too bulky.
 Your head will be tilted at an upwards angle, which is just not comfortable.

-What a stomach sleeper really needs is a flat pillow!
+What a stomach sleeper really needs, specifically, is a flat pillow!

-The Downlite Extra Soft pillow is available in down alternative as well.
-Both versions offer the same height, weight, and overall dimensions – just the fill is different.
+Downlite’s Extra Soft pillow is available in down alternative as well.
+Both versions offer the same height, weight, and overall dimensions – the fill is just different.

 Most pillows are designed to hold on to a certain level of their original shape, even when compressed.
 Which makes even the most comfortable soft or medium density pillow feel too full!